Putney High School GDST A GSG School

 Exit

 Retention is around 80 per cent post GCSE.
 School has worked hard at this, and says girls stay because ‘they are happy and can use the school as a springboard to wherever they want to go.’
-Popular destinations include Durham, Edinburgh and Bristol.
+Popular destinations include Bristol, Cambridge, Durham, Edinburgh, Leeds and Oxford.
 History, biological sciences and law courses feature widely.
-Eight to Oxbridge in 2023, and seven medics.
-Increasing numbers overseas - five to US universities, with students heading off to Tufts, Duke, University of Richmond, University of Southern California and University of Virginia, two to Canada and Spain.
+Thirteen to Oxbridge in 2024, and 13 medics.
+Increasing numbers overseas – seven to US universities in 2024, with students heading off to Cornell, University of Chicago, Northeastern, Middlebury and Penn State.

 Latest results